Grant Shapps replaces Ben Wallace as defence secretary in mini-reshuffle

 Grant Shapps replaces Ben Wallace as defence secretary as mini-shuffle begins

-Energy secretary moves roles as Wallace quits with parting message for PM not to ‘hollow out’ defence spending
+Energy secretary moves roles, as Wallace offers parting message for PM not to ‘hollow out’ defence spending

 Grant Shapps has been announced as the surprise replacement for Ben Wallace as defence secretary, as Rishi Sunak reveals a mini-shuffle of his cabinet.

-The energy secretary takes over after Mr Wallace officially stepped down on Thursday, saying he had put the Ministry of Defence “back on the path to being world class”.
+The energy secretary takes over after Mr Wallace officially stepped down on Thursday, warning the prime minister not to “hollow out” defence spending.

-Armed Forces minister James Heappey and chief secretary to the Treasury John Glen had been heavily linked with the role – But Mr Shapps emerged as the favourite early this morning.
+Armed Forces minister James Heappey and Treasury secretary John Glen had been heavily linked with the role in recent tweeks – but Mr Shapps emerged as the shock favourite early this morning.

 It is Mr Shapps’s fifth cabinet job in less than a year, having assumed a series of jobs in the whirlwind of Boris Johnson’s final months and Liz Truss’s short-lived spell at No 10.

-Former PM Boris Johnson paid tribute to outgoing defence secretary – while praising Mr Shapps as his successor.
+He said he was “honoured” to succeed Mr Wallace and paid tribute to the “enormous contribution” he had made to UK’s security over the past four years in the job.

-Mr Johnson tweeted: “Sad to see departure of my friend Ben Wallace.
-A fine defence secretary who got so many calls right - especially on Ukraine.
-Grant Shapps is an excellent choice to succeed him.”
+Mr Shapps said he was “looking forward to working with the brave men and women of our Armed Forces” and “continuing the UK’s support for Ukraine in their fight against Putin’s barbaric invasion”.

-Mr Wallace revealed last month he would resign at the next reshuffle.
+Mr Wallace revealed last month he wanted to quit Westminster and would resign at the next reshuffle.
 He officially stepped down on Thursday – saying he had put the MoD “back on the path to being world class”.

 The outgoing defence chief had a parting message for Mr Sunak on defence spending.
 “I know you agree with me that we must not return to the days where defence was viewed as a discretionary spend by government and savings were achieved by hollowing out,” he said in his letter.